chain4travel/caminojs/README.md

 ## Example 3 &mdash; Sending An Asset

 This example sends an asset in the X-Chain to a single recipient.
-The first step in this process is to create an instance of Avalanche connected to our Avalanche Platform endpoint of choice.
+The first step in this process is to create an instance of Camino connected to our Camino Platform endpoint of choice.

 ```js
 import { Avalanche, BinTools, Buffer, BN } from "avalanche"